July 8, 2019

 “It was a challenge to gradually gain confidence in my ability to pursue higher education in a language different than my mother tongue,” he said.
 “However, it didn’t take much time and effort to realize that I could definitely do it.”

 Daniele’s determination also aided him as he juggled coursework with his family, his job, and his church responsibilities.
 Often he would need to wake up at four in the morning to have time to finish his homework for the day.
 But when planning his schedule, one thing always took priority: God.

 He said, “Choosing to put the Lord first in my daily and weekly schedule gave me a sense of order, priority, and peace inside, because it helped me see when I had given my greatest effort and to accept the final outcome.
 I decided that I was going to keep the Sabbath Day holy and find the time to carry out my church duties, then I started to plan my life accordingly.
 This approach helped me in shaping my agenda in a way that [the most important things] always came first.”

 Daniele was a shining example to everyone around him of the blessings that came as he put the Lord first in his life.
 BYU-Pathway Worldwide not only taught Daniele time management, but it also taught him that, with the Spirit, you can learn anything!

 Daniele graduated with a bachelor’s degree in business management with an emphasis in entrepreneurship, which led him to an internship with the Church in a managerial position.
 He plans to earn an MBA in the near future.
-Learn more about the degrees BYU-Pathway Worldwide offers at byupathway.lds.org/degrees.
+Learn more about the BYU-Idaho online certificates and degrees BYU-Pathway Worldwide coordinates and presents at byupathway.lds.org/degrees.